stellio-hub/stellio-context-broker/API_Quick_Guide.md

 The provided examples make use of the [HTTPie](https://httpie.org/) command line tool

-* Create an entity (with the above BeeHive example)
+* Create an entity (with the above beehive example)

 ```
 http POST https://data-hub.eglobalmark.com/ngsi-ld/v1/entities < samples/beehive.jsonld